Bozhi-Lyu/MLOpsProj/reports/README.md

 >
 > Answer:

 In order to ensure reproducibility of experiments we used config files as mentioned in the previous question.
-This, in combination with the use of Git, allowed us to easily keep track of which files were used whenever we started training.
+This, in combination with the use of Git, allowed us to easily keep track of which parameters were used whenever we started training.
+In addition to this, we also keep track of the seed used for `torch`, which also ensures that we get the exact conditions that lead to our results.

 ### Question 14